This post has been updated to reflect new research. It was first published on February 21, 2019.

 4. What are the challenges of immunotherapy?

-One challenge of immunotherapy is that it can cause substantial side effects, including life-threatening ones.
+One challenge of immunotherapy is not knowing who is likely to benefit from the treatment, as mentioned above.
+Second, immunotherapy can cause substantial side effects, including life-threatening ones.
 The most common immunotherapy side effects are skin reactions, such as redness and blistering, and flu-like symptoms, such as fever, nausea, weakness, and body aches.
 Different types of immunotherapy can cause different side effects.
-Another challenge is the high cost of this treatment, which insurance companies may not cover.
+An important third challenge is the high cost of this treatment, which insurance companies may not cover.

 5. Is breast cancer immunotherapy research continuing?

 New information about breast cancer immunotherapy is expected in the coming months and years, as more clinical trials are completed.
 Clinical trials are being conducted across the United States and around the world to evaluate combinations of immunotherapy drugs for the disease.
 Some studies, like the one mentioned above, combine immunotherapy with chemotherapy or targeted therapy.
 People with breast cancer are encouraged to participate in immunotherapy clinical trials, whenever appropriate.
-Although immunotherapy is not yet a standard part of breast cancer treatment, there is hope that this will change.
+Although immunotherapy is currently only a standard part of breast cancer treatment for a small number of women with metastatic disease, there is hope that this will change.